OCR4all/OCR4all.github.io/docs/guide/setup-guide/linux.md

 - OCR4all is optimized for Chrome/Chromium.
 - Browser access: <a href="http://localhost:1476/ocr4all/" target="_blank" rel="noreferrer">http://localhost:1476/ocr4all/</a>
-- In the browser tool, check Project Overview -> Project selection: If you can find the two pre-loaded books called “Cirurgia” and “GNM”, the mapping (`-v $PWD/data:/…`) is working properly.
+- In the browser tool, check `Project Overview` -> `Project selection`: If you can find the two pre-loaded books called "Cirurgia" and "GNM", the mapping (`-v $PWD/data:/…`) is working properly.

 - Otherwise, it´s likely that there was a typo in the “docker run” command, so you will have to create the container again.
 First, delete the container you just created: